 Search online for a good local air conditioning maintenance and repair company.
 This is a must-have for any Valley homeowner.
-Companies like Isley’s provide top-notch maintenance, installation, and air conditioner repairs.
+Companies like Isley’s provide top-notch maintenance, installation, and air conditioner repair.
 Read the online reviews and do your research, because many businesses claim they’re the best but take advantage of customers.

 3. Weather Seals

 Poorly constructed windows and doors are especially vulnerable to letting hot outside air into your home.
-Open air pockets decrease home cooling efficiency in homes baking under the hot Arizona sun.
-Getting a professional to seal up your windows and doors can close up exposed areas and increase the power of your air conditioning, while saving you money.
+Open air pockets decrease cooling efficiency in homes baking under the hot Arizona sun.
+Getting a professional to seal up your windows and doors can close up exposed areas and increase the power of your air conditioning, saving you money.

 4. Vent Kit

-A ventilation kit is needed for a portable A/C unit when a regular window isn’t accessible.
+A ventilation kit is needed for a portable AC unit when a regular window isn’t accessible.
 Luckily, you can add a drop ceiling vent kit which directs air up into the ceiling space.
 There are also kits that work with sliding glass doors or extra-large windows.